jeyben/testing-sample/mutation-testing.md

 I believe that mutation testing is a slightly better way of measuring test quality than code coverage.

-What mutation testing actually concludes is:
+What mutation testing helps to conclude is:
 * That the code is running during test execution.
 * That testcases have assertions to the business requirements
 * Good chance that unexpected changes to the code will be detected before it reaches production.